 The proposed informal car parking arrangement for overflow parking for up to 30 vehicles, which is on Bush Forever land, is also considered inappropriate.
-The parking of vehicles on the grassed area may create environmental issues as no formal drainage has been provided, with the potential for oil and petrol to contaminate the environment.
-There is also an increased fire hazard with vehicles parked on grassed areas, especially during dry periods.
+The movement of vehicles onto the Reserve may cause significant degradation of the natural vegetation through wear and tear.
+The parking of vehicles on the existing vegetation may create environmental issues as no formal drainage has been provided, with the potential for oil and petrol to contaminate the environment.
+Further, there is also an increased fire hazard with vehicles parked on the reserve, especially during dry periods.
 It is not desirable for the overflow parking area to be sealed as this would result in further encroachment into environmentally sensitive areas and would be visually intrusive.